Saksham3736/mathematics2/index.md

 ### Question 17:

-Find thye maximum and minimum distance of the point (3,4,12) from the given sphere using lagrange's method.
+Find the maximum and minimum distance of the point (3,4,12) from the given sphere using lagrange's method.

 sphere:
 $$x^2+y^2+z^2=1$$